{

 maven javadoc:javadoc

-This will generate java documentation for your project.
-And the generated java doc report can be found in the target folder.
+This will generate Java documentation for your project.
+The generated Java doc report can be found in the folder.

 This will include API documentation for your Java classes in your project.